Furman-University-Editions/Catullus/projects/team-reports/latin331-team-C.md

 - Spelling error: "foelici" should be "felici"
 - This spelling error is interesting because the next word is "foedere," which means he mixed up the vowels in felici, foelici, and foedere.
+- We think that the scribe may have been mindlessly copying the words.
+He probably looked ahead at foedere and accidentally added an o to felici.
+The incunabulum does not make this same error, so it is definitely a scribal mistake.

 ## 374 Dedatur cupido iam dudum nupta marito.